Early Lessons Learned – Delta Regenerative Row Crops

 Presented by: Nick Bateman, Extension Entomologist, University of Arkansas

-Presented by: Chase Floyd, PhD.
-Candidate, University of Arkansas
+Presented by: Dr. Chase Floyd, Crop Protection Specialist, University of Missouri

 Multiple studies were conducted to determine the efficacy of insecticides for rice water weevil in flooded rice, as well as rice billbug in furrow irrigated rice.
 These tests show that combinations of insecticide seed treatments were the most consistent control options for both of these pests.
 Assays were also conducted on rice stink bugs to determine tolerance levels to Lambda cyhalothrin along with multiple in-field efficacy trials, and how to manage potential resistance.